 What about those who are “unjustly imprisoned?”
 Consider a Cuban who steals a truck.
 He will probably be sentenced to prison.
 Once there, he can claim he is a Christian, and he has been jailed because of his religion.
 He can also claim he was jailed because of his political opinions.
 He can claim he is totally innocent, so his families believe him.
 Then a Cuban-American in Miami hears about his case, and writes about all the political prisoners and religious persecution in Cuba.
 Other Americans read about these activities, and demand that the process of Normalization must be reversed.
 Multiply this scenario by thousands, and stretch this out over decades.
 (The same things happen in the U.S.–some criminals who try to kill police officers end up dead.
 But all too often, the lead story is about an innocent, sweet young man who was murdered by the police for no reason.)

 But—let’s assume for the moment that all these horrific claims about the Cuban government are true.
 If so, why would we stop Normalization and reverse the process?
 When punishment is applied, it doesn’t hurt any Cuban government officials.
 It only makes life tougher for the Cuban people—the people who love and admire us—the American people.
 During the Cold War, Americans were encouraged to visit the Soviet Union and eastern Europe, make friends, and tell them about democracy and America.
 This would have been the best policy towards Cuba for the past 5 decades.
-Change in Cuba would have happened much more quickly.
+Significant change in Cuba would have happened much more quickly.

 Today, it is rare to find an American who has visited Cuba who believes these outrageous claims.
 In my opinion, the most disgusting Cuban-Americans are those who continue to make these claims, but HAVE NEVER BEEN TO CUBA!
 Two examples would be U.S. Senators Ted Cruz and Marco Rubio.
-All they know about their homeland is what their parents told them about Cuba in the 1950’s.
+All they know about their homeland is what their parents told them about Cuba in the 1950’s and 60’s.
 In contrast, many conservative, Republican Cuban-Americans have visited Cuba in the past two years.
-Almost all of them now support Normalization.
+All of them now support Normalization.